OpenROTH/docs/source/file_ext/dat_dbase500.rst

 Kind of modified WAVE.

-Each entry is normally accessed by an offset that can be found in the file :file:`DBASE100.DAT`.
+Each entry is normally accessed by an offset that can be found in the file :file:`DBASE400.DAT` (Offset found in this file must be multiplied by 8).

 .. note::